mohsenrahmanikivi/SmartBLock/tools/readme.md

-## Downloader
+## Tools

-In this folder you can find several tools , in order to sync, manage, and operate the smartlock.
+In this folder, you can find several tools, in order to sync, manage, and operate the smart lock.
 All tools are listed here.
-Follow the instruction to use each tools.
+Follow the instructions to use each tool.

 ### 1- Header Downloader